amaliestokholm/get_gaia/README.md

 python3 get_gaia.py --targetlist "./example/targetlist.ascii"
 ```

+This way you get the Gaia parameters directly from the main catalogue.
+I also correct the parallax for the parallax offset ('ZPCORR\_PARALLAX\_GAIA') and compute the Gaia photometry uncertainties and add them to the table.

 ## I want the GSP-Spec values for my target!
 Add the flag `--gspspec`
 ```
 python3 get_gaia.py --gspspec
 ```

+This gets you the Gaia DR3 GSP-Spec values - however, only the columns specified in `get_gspspec` in `get_gaia.py`.
+Feel free to add to the list if you need additional columns.
+These columns will also be calibrated according to Recio-Blanco et al. 2022 and these calibrated columns are added to the table as well.

 ## I want the FLAME results based on GSP-Spec instead of GSP-Phot!
 This I have not added to this repository yet - just write me or make an issue and I'll add it :)